ZoomMan91/ZoomMan91/README.md

 - 👋 Hi, I’m @ZoomMan91
 - 👀 I’m interested in nothing
 - 🌱 I’m currently learning: Advanced Python and beginner C++
-- 💞️ I’m looking to collaborate on fish, plant, and tree genetics
+- 💞️ I’m looking to collaborate on animal, fish, plant, and tree genetics
 - 📫 How to reach me: andrei.kudinov@luke.fi or andrei.kudinov@hotmail.com

 <!---